More from Graça Machel

 Work with The Elders

-Graça Machel is a founding member of The Elders with her husband, Nelson Mandela.
+Graça Machel is a founding member of The Elders with her late husband, Nelson Mandela.
+In October 2018, Graça Machel was appointed Deputy Chair of The Elders, together with Ban Ki-moon.

-A constant advocate for good governance, human rights and development in Africa, she joined the first Elders’ mission in October that year, travelling to Sudan with her fellow Elders Lakhdar Brahimi, Jimmy Carter and Desmond Tutu.
-She spent time in Darfur, highlighting the issue of rape and gender-based violence in the region.
+A constant advocate for good governance, human rights and development in Africa, Graça Machel has joined multiple Elders’ delegations in the region to promote human rights and draw attention to humanitarian issues.
+She was part of the first Elders’ mission ever in 2007 to Sudan with her fellow Elders Lakhdar Brahimi, Jimmy Carter and Desmond Tutu.

 Graça Machel joined the Mozambican Liberation Front in 1973 as a schoolteacher.
-When Mozambique gained its independence two years later, she became the country’s first Minister of Education and Culture – the only woman in the cabinet.
+When Mozambique gained its independence in 1975, she became the country’s first Minister of Education and Culture – the only woman in the cabinet.

 The Machel Report: children in armed conflict

-In 1994, the United Nations Secretary-General appointed Graça Machel as an independent expert to carry out an assessment of the impact of armed conflict on children.
-Her groundbreaking report recommended the rehabilitation and social integration of children affected by conflict – with emphasis on providing opportunities to access education and skills development for all.
+In 1994, the United Nations Secretary-General appointed Graça Machel as an independent expert to assess the impact of armed conflict on children.
+Her groundbreaking report recommended the rehabilitation and social integration of children affected by conflict – with emphasis on providing for all opportunities to access education and skills development.
 The Machel Report established a new and innovative agenda for the comprehensive protection of children caught up in war, changing the policy and practice of governments, UN agencies, and international and national civil society.

 Advancing African development

-Mrs Machel has also served on the boards of numerous organisations working to prevent conflict and advance development, including the UN Foundation, the Forum of African Women Educationalists, the African Leadership Forum, and International Crisis Group.
-She was Chair of the Fund Board for the Global Alliance for Vaccines and Immunisation (GAVI) for almost 10 years as well as Eminent Person of the African Peer Review Mechanism (APRM), and is currently the Chancellor of the University of Cape Town.
+Graça Machel has also served on the boards of numerous organisations working to prevent conflict and advance development, including the UN Foundation, the Forum of African Women Educationalists, the African Leadership Forum, and the International Crisis Group.
+She was Chair of the Fund Board for the Global Alliance for Vaccines and Immunisation (GAVI) for almost 10 years as well as Eminent Person of the African Peer Review Mechanism (APRM), and served as Chancellor of the University of Cape Town for 20 years from 1999 to 2019.

 In recognition of her lifelong efforts to promote human rights, education and development, Graça Machel has received the Laureate of Africa Prize for Leadership for the Sustainable End of Hunger (1992), the Inter Press Service’s International Achievement Award (1998), the North-South Prize of the Council of Europe (1998) and the Africare Distinguished Humanitarian Service Award (1999), among others.